Skip to main content

 Translation

 Carry the soul, embrace the One — can you keep them from parting?
 Concentrate the breath to utmost softness — can you be as an infant?
-Cleanse and purge the mysterious gaze — can you be free of flaw?
-Love the people, govern the state — can you practice nonaction?
-The gates of Heaven open and close — can you abide as the female?
-Bright understanding reaches in all directions — can you remain as though unknowing?
+Cleanse the mysterious vision — can you leave it without flaw?
+Love the people, govern the state — can you act through nonaction?
+The gates of Heaven open and close — can you abide as the feminine?
+Bright understanding reaches every direction — can you appear as though unknowing?

-It gives them life and nurtures them.
-It gives life yet does not possess, acts yet does not presume, leads yet does not control.
-This is called mysterious De.
+It gives them life and nourishes them.
+It gives life yet claims no possession, acts yet takes no credit, guides yet does not rule.
+This is called the mysterious De.

 Word Notes